nodejs/single-executable/docs/production-nodejs-clis.md

 This document aims to list every known production-ready Node.js CLI that would be a good fit for using the SEA solutions discussed in this repository.
-We can use this list to test our ideas against and make sure we are heading in the right direction.
+We can use this list to test our ideas against (potentially using [citgm][]) and make sure we are heading in the right direction.

 | Name                                   | Organization | Point of Contact        |
 |----------------------------------------|--------------|-------------------------|